5 Tech Trends Already Driving Mobile Innovation

 4. New App Development Stacks

 When developing a mobile app, the issue of native versus cross-platform development frequently arises.
-In recent years, the primary solutions for enterprises have been Appcelerator, Xamarin or something similar.
+In the past, the primary solutions for enterprises were Appcelerator, Xamarin or something similar.
 These stacks provide value, but they do not offer the native stacks that many developers prefer when implementing enterprise mobile apps.
-New stacks that offer the best of both worlds, such as security, simplicity, testing and robustness, may soon become the preferred solution.
+New stacks that offer the best of both worlds, such as security, simplicity, testing and robustness, are now the preferred solution.

 5. Mobile App Streaming

-Application streaming for desktops carved out a multi-billion dollar market, and the possibilities for mobile apps could reach even greater heights.
-Although the consumer market is currently dominating mobile app streaming, the potential for enterprises, such as streaming content, data or even entire apps from a central, secure location on demand could lead to greater adoption of enterprise mobile apps.
+Application streaming for desktops carved out a multi-billion dollar market, and the possibilities for mobile apps were thought to be great.
+Although the consumer market has dominated mobile app streaming, the potential for enterprises, such as streaming content, data or even entire apps from a central, secure location on demand can lead to greater adoption of enterprise mobile apps.

 For More Information

-To learn more about what the future holds for mobile enterprise apps and how we can help, contact the experts at PhaseAlpha.
-We can be reached by phone at (913) 648-9200 or by email at info@phasealpha.com.
+To learn more about these core components of modern mobile innovation and how we can help, contact the experts at PhaseAlpha.
+We can be reached by phone at (913) 648-9200 or by email at info@phaseAlpha.com.